 However, it is still likely to happen in a lot of situations.
-However, provisions, repairs and other contingencies may be making it unlikely that the deal falls through, it still is a possibility.
-Some buyers will make it a contingency that they are able to sell the home that they are currently in, and if that is the case, a seller may still be able to consider other offers in some states, as you never know when exactly the buyer’s house will be able to sell.
+Provisions, repairs, and other contingencies may be making it unlikely that the deal falls through.
+It still is a possibility.
+Some buyers will make it a contingency to sell the home they are currently in.
+If that is the case, a seller may still consider other offers in some states.
+You never know when exactly the buyer’s house will be able to sell.

 Common contingencies and thoughts for a seller.

-There are still a lot of people that are interested in buying a house, a seller may not be willing to accept an offer that has a lot of contingencies tied to it and would be better off going with an offer that may otherwise be a little bit lower than the other offer, while there are fewer contingencies and reasons why it may look as if the offer isn’t likely to go through.
+There are still a lot of people that are interested in buying a house.
+A seller may not be willing to accept an offer that has a lot of contingencies tied to it.
+They may be better off going with an offer that may otherwise be a little bit lower than the other offer.
+At the same time, there are fewer contingencies and reasons why it may look as if the offer isn’t likely to go through.

-We have dedicated an entire article to the topic of which types of repairs are fair to to request, whereas which aren’t.
-This article may be helpful for both buyers and sellers in ensuring that the right repairs are being requested.
-There are certain things that may simply not be fair to include in the list of things that need to be fixed before you are able to move into the house.
+We have dedicated an entire article to which types of repairs are fair to request, whereas which aren’t.
+This article may be helpful for both buyers and sellers to ensure that the right repairs are being requested.
+Certain things may not be fair to include in the list of things that need to be fixed before you can move into the house.

-Title contingency is another common type which is naturally included to ensure that the seller is in fact able to sell the piece of property that they are claiming to be in possession of.
-If you are the buyer, you naturally do not want to have the first thing you have to deal with actually be the question of whether or not you were allowed to purchase the property in the first place.
+Title contingency is another common type that is naturally included to ensure that the seller can sell the property they claim to have.
+If you are the buyer, you do not want to have to deal with the question of whether or not you were allowed to purchase the property in the first place.

 Common pending types